top of page

 Which panels should I use at the coast?

-*Plywood is not an effective alternative, warns IBHS, and should only be used as a last-minute, “better than nothing” line of defense.
+*Plywood is not an effective alternative, warns IIBHS, and should only be used as a last resource, A “better than nothing” line of caution.

 General Questions